jvoiges/PulseOxy/README.md

 Source Code for collecting data from PulsOxy sensor.
 Data is send inside an wifi network to a mqtt broker.
 Flow for Node Red for visualization of data.

-Parts needed: ESP32, PulsOxy Sensor
+Parts needed: ESP32, PulsOxy Sensor, e.g. MAX 30102

 Please adjust wifi settings and ip for mqtt broker.